AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-share.md

    ![Manage permissions for shared access](./assets/shared-manage-permissions.png){width="600" zoomable="yes"}

+[!NOTE]> It's not required to share access to the _[!UICONTROL Security Tool]_ - any user with a MAGE ID will be able to set up the Security Scan Tool with their own account.
+They just need the necessary privileges to make changes to the site and verify ownership of the domain using one of the [required methods]((https://experienceleague.adobe.com/en/docs/commerce-admin/systems/security/security-scan)).

 ## Access a shared account

 The following instructions are written from the perspective of a shared user who receives an invitation to a shared account.